Script / Documentation

 Similarly, your Spidey Sense should tingle when you hear phrases like “experts say,” because this can actually mean “the experts I have chosen say.”
 The same goes for phrases like “science says.”
 Real science is about empirical facts, not the claims of selected scientists or slogans that use the word “science.”

 Second, don’t use citation bluffs—and don’t fall for them.
 How?
-Watch the Just Facts Academy video on Primary Sources and use this hack: When information is in a digital format, use the FIND function (Crtl+F on PCs and Command+F on Macs) to quickly search through lengthy documents and find what you are looking for—or see if you’re sources are accurately representing their sources.
+Watch the Just Facts Academy video on Primary Sources and use this hack: When information is in a digital format, use the FIND function (Crtl+F on PCs and Command+F on Macs) to quickly search through lengthy documents and find what you are looking for—or see if your sources are accurately representing their sources.

 Third, directly quote your sources.
 This not only proves that you read the source, but it helps people quickly find the context of your quote.
 It’s okay to use short quote snippets, but make sure you paraphrase the rest of the words accurately.
 A good way to do this is to temporarily place the words of the source right next to your words.
 Then carefully compare them to make sure that you’re communicating the same thing.